alx-sch/42_born2beroot/README.md

 - **`cmds=$(journalctl _COMM=sudo | grep COMMAND | wc -l)`**
     - Purpose: Counts the number of sudo commands executed.
-    - Explanation: Uses **`journalctl`** to query the system's journal for sudo commands, filters lines with "_COMM=sudo" and "COMMAND," and counts the lines.
+    - Explanation: Uses **`journalctl`** to query the system's journal for sudo commands, filters lines with "_COMM=sudo" and "COMMAND", and counts the lines.

 - The **`wall`** command in Linux is used to send a message to all users currently logged into the system.
 When you pipe a message into **`wall`** using the **`echo`** command, it broadcasts that message to all open terminal sessions.